Adventures of Huckleberry Finn

 - The king convinces the duke to milk this opportunity for all it is worth.

-- Both men escape by the skin of their teeth when the real brothers show up.
+- Both men escape by the escape by the skin of their teeth when the real brothers show up.

 - When he is strangled by the duke, the king confesses to stealing the gold even though he didn’t actually steal the gold, although he sort of did steal it from the proper heirs.
 Who can keep track these days.